pdxrconf/pdxrconf.github.io/content/speakers/index.md

 ---
-title: "Speakers: Call for Presentations"
+title: "Call for Presentations: Extended to March 22, 2021"
 ---

 It is with great pleasure that we announce the Call for Presentations for the 2021 Cascadia R Conference to be held virtually on June 4-5, 2021.